DoSomething/puck/README.md

 ## Spec changelong

 ### 1.1.0
 Added users `ip` to help with cross domain tracking.
+Note: Due to the fact the IP is added server side and deployments happening asynchronous, there is going to be a small disrepency between events that have the IP and the 1.1.0 spec version.

 ## Testing